 In general, Friday June 12th 1942 was a dull, overcast evening, but Norfolk Street, and the popular Eagle Hotel a hive of activity.
 It was also the day in history that Anne Frank received her diary and began recording another chapter of the war.
 The pub, with its function room/billiard hall at the rear would have been busy as usual and nearing last orders, filled with locals and service personnel alike – an important darts match and an airman’s 21st birthday party if you delve into the local knowledge.

-It’s not been my intention to investigate the Luftwaffe unit(s) involved in this particular raid, or any of the others, but coming soon after the Baedeker raids on Exeter, Bath, Norwich, York and Canterbury Kampfgeschwader 2 were very active on ‘tip & run’ raids along the east coast from their bases such as Soesterberg in the Netherlands.
-Aircraft loss databases show iii/Kg2, v/Kg2 and ix/Kg2 had aircraft in the skies that night, but it matters not.
+It’s not been my intention to investigate the Luftwaffe unit(s) involved in this particular raid, or any of the others, but coming soon after the Baedeker raids on Exeter, Bath, Norwich, York and Canterbury, Kampfgeschwader 2 were very active on ‘tip & run’ raids along the east coast from their bases such as Soesterberg in the Netherlands.
+Aircraft loss databases show iii/Kg2, v/Kg2 and ix/Kg2 had aircraft in the skies that night, but it matters not; at 9.17pm an air raid red alert was issued.

-Witness accounts describe a lone aircraft, likely a Dornier 217, emerging from the low cloudbase and visible from Gaywood, swooping in a shallow dive in that now familiar trajectory from Tennyson Avenue, across The Walks and towards the docks – the same line taken by Von Platen-Hallermund 37 years earlier, and by the raid of November 1940.
+Witness accounts describe a lone aircraft, likely a Dornier 217, emerging from the low cloudbase and visible from Gaywood, swooping in a shallow dive in a trajectory from North End, across the town and The Walks towards Tennyson Avenue, the opposite line taken by Von Platen-Hallermund 37 years earlier, and by the raid of November 1940.
 Whether Lynn was a planned target, or if this was a lone aircraft returning from another aborted mission, again it matters not.
-As I said previously, another account suggests the first bomb fell from the opposite direction, but for the purposes of this blog I’ve gone with the view that the final bomb hit The Eagle.
+As I said previously, another account suggests the first bomb fell from the opposite direction.